Meshell Ndegeocello: Activism

 In 2002, Ndegeocello collaborated with Yerba Buena on a track featuring Ron Black for the Red Hot Organization's tribute album to Fela Kuti, Red Hot and Riot.
 Proceeds from the album went to various AIDS charities, per the Red Hot Organization's mission.

 In June 2010, she contributed a cover of U2's "40" to the Enough Project and Downtown Records' Raise Hope for Congo compilation.
 Proceeds from the compilation fund efforts to make the protection and empowerment of Congo's women a priority, as well as inspire individuals around the world to raise their voice for peace in Congo.

 In 2010, Ndegeocello contributed to the essay anthology It Gets Better: Coming Out, Overcoming Bullying, and Creating a Life Worth Living, edited by Dan Savage and Terry Miller in the vein of the It Gets Better Project.

 Personal life

 Ndegeocello is bisexual and previously had a relationship with feminist author Rebecca Walker.
+Ndegeocello's first son was born in 1989.
+He provides backing vocals along with his classmates (credited as The Aeroplane Kids) on the hit song "Aeroplane" by Red Hot Chili Peppers from their 1995 album One Hot Minute.
+He was classmates with bassist Flea's daughter.

-Ndegeocello's first son, Solomon, was born in 1989.
-Since 2005, she has been married to Alison Riley, with whom she has a second son.
-She identifies as an atheist.
+Since 2005, Ndegeocello has been married to Alison Riley, with whom she has a second son.